Married at First Sight (Australian TV series) season 7

 The seventh season of Married at First Sight premiered on 3 February 2020 on the Nine Network.
-Relationship experts John Aiken, Mel Schilling and Trisha Stratford all returned from the previous season to match 11 brides and 9 grooms together.
+Relationship experts John Aiken, Mel Schilling and Trisha Stratford all returned from the previous season to match eleven brides and nine grooms.
 The show cast their first same-sex couple since marriage equality laws were passed in Australia.
-Halfway through the experiment, the experts matched another 2 brides and 2 grooms together, including Elizabeth Sobinoff who previously appeared in season 6.
+Halfway through the experiment, the experts matched another two brides and two grooms together, including Elizabeth Sobinoff who previously appeared in season 6.